 4. Compliance Issues

 At times, inadequate training can lead to serious compliance issues.
-Organizations that are primarily staffed by contract workers or have significant new hires are challenged to create effective training management programs An example is GMP training for which FDA keeps a hawk eye focus on the training fulfilment procedures/records.
+Organizations that are primarily staffed by contract workers or have significant new hires are challenged to create effective training management programs An example is GMP training for which FDA keeps a hawk eye focus on the training fulfillment procedures/records.

 Failing to comply now has definite fines for non-compliance issues resulting in warning letters or sanctions by the EU ICO.